Are we a match? Are we a match

 5. Don’t give up straight away

-6. Use different follow-up templates
+6. Use templates

 7. Automate your follow-up routine